Rookie Seller Mistake #1: Believing Houses Sell Themselves

 Rookie Seller Mistake #5: Assuming it Doesn’t Matter Which Real Estate Agent You Hire

-If you want to get the maximum price for your house, you need to work with a pro: someone who knows your neighbourhood, knows the market and has a solid track record in pricing, marketing and negotiation. .
+If you want to get the maximum price for your house, you need to work with a pro: someone who knows the market and has a solid track record in pricing, marketing, staging and negotiation.
 Check out our blog 15 Questions to Ask an Agent Before Listing Your House.